 Generally speaking, product standards refers to certain criteria that must be met in the design and manufacture of consumer products to ensure a desired outcome — usually a safe or quality product.
 These should be differentiated from standard test methods.
 You may be familiar with ISO (International Organization for Standardization), or CEN (European Committee for Standardization).
-For electronic cigarettes and vaping products, the definition of product standards is very specific and differs depending on the country or jurisdiction in which one operates.
+For electronic cigarettes, e-liquids and other vaping products, the definition of product standards is very specific and differs depending on the country or jurisdiction in which one operates.

 U.S. Tobacco Product Standards

 In the United States, vaping products, including electronic cigarettes, e-liquids, and devices, will be regulated as tobacco products by the Food and Drug Administration (FDA) under the 2009 Family Smoking Prevention and Tobacco Control Act (Tobacco Control Act).
 Section 907 of the Tobacco Control Act gives the FDA authority to issue product standards through rulemaking.

 Mitch Zeller, Director of the Center for Tobacco Products, Food and Drug Administration